falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 `thread.cap_permitted` | CHARBUF | The permitted capabilities set
 `thread.cap_inheritable` | CHARBUF | The inheritable capabilities set
 `thread.cap_effective` | CHARBUF | The effective capabilities set
-`proc.is_container_healthcheck` | BOOL | 'true' if this process is running as a part of the container's health check.
-`proc.is_container_liveness_probe` | BOOL | 'true' if this process is running as a part of the container's liveness probe.
-`proc.is_container_readiness_probe` | BOOL | 'true' if this process is running as a part of the container's readiness probe.
 `proc.fdopencount` | UINT64 | Number of open FDs for the process
 `proc.fdlimit` | INT64 | Maximum number of FDs the process can open.
 `proc.fdusage` | DOUBLE | The ratio between open FDs and maximum available FDs for the process.